Election Spotlight: Al Austin, Long Beach District 8

 Austin was first elected to the district in 2012, after having had a career in aerospace and legislative staffing.

-While on the council, Austin helped pass the EIR for the I-710 Corridor Project, the Climate Action Plan, and new regional approaches to combat homelessness.
+More importantly, during his time on the Council, Austin saw through various initiatives.
+For example, he helped pass the EIR for the I-710 Corridor Project, the Climate Action Plan, and new regional approaches to combat homelessness.

-While serving his two terms on the City Council, he has focused on transportation, economic development, and sustainable planning.
-He prioritizes transparency, revitalizing commercial corridors, and increasing funding for parks and open spaces.
+Furthermore, while serving on the City Council, he has focused on transportation, economic development, and sustainable planning.
+Specifically, Austin prioritizes transparency, revitalizing commercial corridors, and increasing funding for parks and open spaces.

 For his reelection campaign, Austin raised $87,106.